davidlong.tech

 — Philip Henslowe, Shakespeare in Love

-That line captures something I’ve come to appreciate about learning: understanding often begins with mystery—and sometimes a little humor.
+That line captures something I’ve come to appreciate about learning: understanding begins with mystery—and sometimes a little humor.

 In science, mathematics, and many other fields, we encounter patterns that point to deeper levels of order.
-The joy of studying these subjects lies in the growing sense that nature is "saying something" through them—something coherent, elegant, and continuously unfolding.
+The joy of studying these subjects lies in the growing sense that nature is “saying something” through them—something coherent, elegant, and continuously unfolding.
+My work as a teacher grows out of the curiosity these patterns stimulate.
+I’m interested in how people come to recognize these patterns and derive meaning and benefit from them.

 Recently, I have been teaching in two very different ways: by building a learning tool that can reach many students at once, and by working closely with a small number of students in conversation.
 Both approaches aim to present ideas clearly, so that students experience that familiar sensation: “Of course—I’ve always known that.”
 Like beautiful melodies, good explanations combine inevitable patterns with surprising variations.